Pursue an Online Paralegal Degree

 These professionals are charged with helping lawyers in whatever way necessary for upcoming court cases.
 While they cannot practice law themselves, they compile research, draft documents, organize files, gather and arrange evidence and do whatever else is necessary to assist other legal professionals.

-Job growth through 2022: 17 percent (faster than average)
+Job growth through 2026: 15% (Much faster than average)

-Entry-level education: Associate’s degree
+Typical Entry-level education: Associate’s Degree

 Secretaries and administrative assistants perform many similar tasks.
 However, there normally is not an emphasis on the law.
 Instead, they organize schedules, files, draft messages and perform other duties to assist the professionals they work for.
 Duties typically vary by employer.

-Entry-level education: High school diploma or equivalent
+Typical Entry-level education: High School Diploma or equivalent